Toolamba House

 Materially we selected a clearly identifiable material balance with robust, fire resistant materials utilising recycled brick on walls which are constructed to a consistent datum.
 Above that the roof forms are geometrically pitched over the two defining wings and folded down the facades to simplistically align with the brick creating a tiered material aesthetic.
 Metal pergola structures freestanding of the building capture and identify external areas of specific function such as the entry and the alfresco area.

-The home is planned to be constructed from Structural Insulated Panels (SIPS) on the floors, walls and roofs resulting in a huge reduction in the need for concrete.
+The home is planned to be constructed of a timber frame with high levels of insulation on the floors, walls and roofs resulting in a huge reduction in the need for concrete and steel.
 By constructing it this way we can not only create a highly insulated envelope but also ensure all junctions are insulated therefore eliminating thermal bridges which would allow heat transfer from the conditioned internal space to the external environment.
-The SIPs solution coupled with the use of recycled materials should result in a net carbon positive structure.
 The home is proposed to comply with Passive House standards and should therefore also achieve net zero emissions in its operation with the help of a solar roof and a battery.